National Pork Rind Appreciation Day is celebrated on Super Bowl Sunday each year. Time to grab a bag of pork rinds and settle in for a fun day!

 Pork Rind Appreciation Day started in 2011 when Rudolph Foods (the largest manufacturer of Pork Rinds) declared the day a National Day.

 As well as starting the day, Rudolph Foods agreed to make charitable donations in return for online support of the day.
 Thousands of consumers supported the idea of the national day and Ohio governor John Kasich also issued a letter of support in 2012.

-The day is celebrated on Super Bowl Sunday each year, which is only fitting, since pork rinds are a popular game day snack.
+The day is celebrated on Super Bowl Sunday each year, (the second Sunday in February) which is only fitting, since pork rinds are a popular game day snack.

 Fun facts about pork rinds